DoniLite/GO-TOUR-EXO/Readme.md

 ## How is it organized?

 All the corrections are implemented by progression sequence as seen in the course.
-You can thus consult these corrections as you wish.
+You can consult these corrections as you wish.

 ## Why this repository?